VAT for E-commerce in the EU

 How it appears in your accounts

 Record gross sale as revenue.
 No VAT liability on your balance sheet for these transactions.
 The marketplace fee is recorded as COGS.
+The settlement you receive is net of the marketplace’s VAT collection.

 Section 8 — EU VAT Compliance Calendar